 Once you have learned how to feather in Photoshop, you can create interesting designs.
 To make your selection stand out, you can change background color or add a background image or a new layer underneath it.

 We are going to create a new layer, and drag it under the layer with selection in Layer Panel.
 With the new layer selected, go to Edit and click on Fill.
-Add the colour or pattern of your choice on the layer.
+Add the color or pattern of your choice on the layer.

 Now you would be able to clearly see the feather effect on the selection.
 We hope now you know how to feather in Photoshop.